deek0811/autosholl/README.md

 ## Configuration

-Input and output directories are set at the top of `neuron.py` and can be changed to point to your own images:
+Input and output directories are set at the end of `neuron.py` and can be changed to point to your own images:

 ```python
 INPUT_DIR  = Path("./data")